Comparisons / lighting

 • Weight varies significantly with battery configuration.

-• Connector/charging points are sometimes cited as watch items.
+• Connector/charging points sometimes flagged as watch items.

 • Highly specialized caving/diving product.